Is it an Aquarium? Is it a zoo? Is it a theme park? No, it’s Ocean Park Hong Kong!

 One of my best Ocean Park Hong Kong tips is to have lunch at Tuxedos Restaurant.
 The food isn’t anything to write home about (although they do a passable pizza), but the highlight here is the penguins.
 One side of the restaurant is a window into the penguin enclosure, including an underwater viewing area.
 Time your lunch to coincide with 12 o’clock feeding time (book ahead if possible).
 The kids will love it!

-The main focus of the Summit is the rollercoasters, but there aren’t many suitable for small children.
-Exceptions to this are the Arctic Blast (a fairly tame rollercoaster suitable for children height 100cm and above if accompanied by an adult), the Ferris Wheel (anyone allowed if accompanied by an adult), and the Raging River (a log flume ride where ages 3 and above are allowed if accompanied by an adult).
+The main focus of the Summit is the Ocean Park rides, particularly the rollercoasters, but there aren’t many suitable for small children.
+Rides in Ocean Park that are suitable for small kids include the Arctic Blast (a fairly tame rollercoaster suitable for children height 100cm and above if accompanied by an adult), the Ferris Wheel (anyone allowed if accompanied by an adult), and the Raging River (a log flume ride where ages 3 and above are allowed if accompanied by an adult).

 Walk through the Rainforest